sourcegraph/about/handbook/marketing/livestream.md

 >    {
 >      "dismissible": true,
 >      "location": "top",
->      "message": "Join us and the Sourcegraph team for the live Zoom webinar on [Tuesday, Feb 25, 2020 @ 3pm Central](<WEBINAR LINK>) to learn about Universal Code Search and improving your workflow!"
+>      "message": "Join us and the Sourcegraph team for the live Zoom livestream on [Tuesday, Feb 25, 2020 @ 3pm Central](<LIVESTREAM LINK>) to learn about Universal Code Search and improving your workflow!"
 >      }
 >  ],
 > ```

-**IMPORTANT**: Before sending the above email, make sure you update the webinar date and URL!
+**IMPORTANT**: Before sending the above email, make sure you update the livestream date and URL!

 ### Hubspot setup

-The following Hubspot emails will be created to promote the webinar:
+The following Hubspot emails will be created to promote the livestream:

 - Invitation which includes the link to the Zoom registration landing page
-- Reminder email T-3 day which includes the Zoom webinar link
+- Reminder email T-3 day which includes the Zoom livestream link
-- Reminder email T-1 day which includes the Zoom webinar link
+- Reminder email T-1 day which includes the Zoom livestream link
-- Reminder email T-1 hour which includes the Zoom webinar link
+- Reminder email T-1 hour which includes the Zoom livestream link

 Since this is a [lead-generation activity](marketing_operations.md#maintaining-data-pipelines), we need to track it in our [HubSpot event log](https://docs.google.com/spreadsheets/d/16S3xlcY7DmpcfKZYD-3VHUsaPLiYHyisu8cD_gZpv0Q/edit?usp=drive_web&ouid=117507720010549543900).
-Add the HubSpot registration list to the `Webinar Registration` list and the attendees list to the `Webinar Attendee` list.
+Add the HubSpot registration list to the `Livestream Registration` list and the attendees list to the `Livestream Attendee` list.
 Contact BizOps in the #marketing or #analytics channels.
 NOTE: This has not been implemented yet in HubSpot and Zapier yet.

-Post webinar, Sourcegraph will send followup emails:
+Post livestream, Sourcegraph will send followup emails:

 - Attendee thank you email with link to rewatch
 - Registered, but non-attendee email with link to watch